Links on Android Authority may earn us a commission. Learn more.

 Read more: Here’s everything new in Samsung One UI 4.0

 Samsung’s growing relationship with Microsoft is also evident when using the Note 20, though once again you’re not forced into anything.
 This manifests as a Link to Windows option in the Settings and is basically the Your Phone app but directly integrated into the device.
 If activated, the feature lets you share SMS messages and photos with a PC or laptop and see notifications on your desktop.
 You can also mirror your entire phone screen so long as you’re on the same Wi-Fi connection on both devices.
 While it’s nowhere near on the same level of integration as Continuity for iPhones and Macs, it’s a neat optional bonus for Windows users.

 Not a Windows user but still want a PC experience?
 You’re in luck because DeX is back and this time it’s gone wireless… sort of.
 The desktop-style interface is now compatible with TVs that support Android screen mirroring.
 If that sounds like vague criteria, that’s because it is.
 Samsung recommends a 2019 or later Samsung TV (because of course it does) and sadly I don’t have one of those to test it out.
 It still works just fine via USB-C-to-HDMI on PCs/Macs if you have a suitable cable though.

-Before we move on from software, it’d be remiss of me to not mention Samsung’s welcome promise of three years of Android upgrades and security patches.
-That means the Note 20 should be supported all the way through to Android 13.
+Before we move on from software, it’d be remiss of me to not mention Samsung’s welcome promise of three years of Android upgrades and four years of security patches.
+That means the Note 20 should be supported all the way through to Android 13 and a further year for security updates.
 Good stuff, Samsung.